aramis-lab/clinica/docs/Pipelines/T1_Linear.md

 If you only installed the core of Clinica, this pipeline needs the installation of [ANTs](../Software/Third-party.md#ants) on your computer.

-!!! tip
+!!! tip "Using ANTsPy instead of ANTs"
     Since clinica `0.9.0` you have the option to rely on [ANTsPy](https://antspyx.readthedocs.io/en/latest/index.html) instead of [ANTs](../Software/Third-party.md#ants) to run this pipeline, which means that the installation of ANTs is not required in this case.
 The ANTsPy package is installed with other Python dependencies of Clinica.
     To use this options, you simply need to add the `--use-antspy` option flag to the command line (see below).
-    Note however that this is a new and not extensively tested option such that bugs or unexpected results are possible. **Please contact the Clinica developer team if you encounter issues**.
+    Note however that this is a new and not extensively tested option such that bugs or unexpected results are possible.**Please contact the Clinica developer team if you encounter issues**.

 ## Running the pipeline